alarm-redist/fifty-states/analyses/OR_cd_2010/doc_OR_cd_2010.md

 Oregon does not submit precinct boundaries to the Census Bureau.
 The base shapefile consists of tracts, but where tracts are split by the enacted congressional districts, we create separate sub-tracts.
 As described above, counties not linked by a state or federal highway were manually disconnected.
 The full list of these counties can be found in the '01_prep_OR_cd_2010.R' file.

 ## Simulation Notes
 We sample 5,000 districting plans for Oregon across two independent runs of the SMC algorithm.
-To balance county and municipality splits, we create pseudocounties for use in the county constraint.
-These are counties, outside of Multnomah county.
-Within Multnomah county, each municipality is its own pseudocounty as well.
-Multnomah county were chosen since it is necessarily split by congressional districts.